onlineempires/new-build-test/README.md

 ## User Guide
 1. **Dashboard Navigation**: Use sidebar to navigate between Dashboard, All Courses, and other sections
 2. **Courses Page**: View your learning journey with progress tracking and achievement system
-3. **Course Selection**: Click any course card to access detailed course content
+3. **Course Selection**: Click any course card to access detailed course content and lesson overview
+4. **Lesson Learning**: Click individual lessons to access dedicated lesson pages with video player
+5. **Lesson Completion**: Use the checkbox to mark lessons as complete and track your progress
+6. **Continue Learning**: Use "Continue to Next Lesson" button for seamless lesson progression
-4. **Progress Tracking**: Your progress is automatically saved and continues where you left off
+7. **Progress Tracking**: Your progress is automatically saved and continues where you left off
+8. **Premium Upgrade**: Seamless upgrade banner appears in bottom right for premium features
-5. **Achievements**: Unlock achievements by completing courses and maintaining learning streaks
+9. **Achievements**: Unlock achievements by completing courses and maintaining learning streaks
-6. **Level System**: Earn XP points to advance through levels and unlock new content
+10. **Level System**: Earn XP points to advance through levels and unlock new content

 ## Development Commands
 ```bash